 Today the Old Charles Town Library continues to serve the citizens of Jefferson County by providing quality museum and library services.
 Ever mindful of the vision of Miss Elsie Murphy, the Board of Directors continues to strive to meet the challenges posed by the twenty-first century.

 Old Charles Town Library, Inc. operates the Charles Town Library and the Jefferson County Museum.
 Open to the public, the library provides a full range of library services that includes book borrowing privileges, a reading room, reference services, internet access, a local history room, audio-visual materials, specialized programs for children and adults.
 Since 1965 the museum has been acquiring, preserving and displaying many of the important artifacts of Jefferson County’s rich history.

 Each of these services impacts the lives of all age groups by offering both educational and recreational opportunities.

 The Old Charles Town Library, Inc. is a non-profit organization that is supported by the generosity of its many patrons through their gifts and donations.
-The library and museum also receives grants from the City of Charles Town, the City of Ranson, the Jefferson County Commission, and the State of West Virginia, and a significant annual contribution from the American Public University System.
+The library and museum also receives grants from the City of Charles Town, the City of Ranson, and the Jefferson County Commission.

 Please contact the library director by telephone (304-725-2208) or by email (email@example.com) for more information regarding donations and bequests.